M0M0-D3V/Full-Stack-28-03-21/wk5/README.md

 ## EXAM This Thursday
 - Review and Questions on Tuesday
-- Just a regular assignment you'll be doing alone for 5 hours
+- Just like a regular assignment but you'll be doing alone for 5 hours

 ## CONGRATULATIONS TO WEEK 4 CHAMPION :star2: `Amani Elhussien` :star2: